What parents should know about RSV

 Vaccines

-The new vaccines, one each made by GSK and Pfizer, to help protect against RSV for those 60 and up are the first to be licensed in the U.S. and are expected to be available this fall.
-Both work by introducing an inactive RSV protein into the body, where it fuses to host cells and stimulates the immune system to recognize the actual RSV virus if the body encounters it.
+Vaccines that help protect against RSV for those 60 and up are the first to be licensed in the U.S. and are currently available.
+The vaccines work by introducing an inactive RSV protein10 into the body, where it fuses to host cells and stimulates the immune system to recognize the actual RSV virus if the body encounters it.
 The goal is to prevent severe illness.

-The FDA approved the Pfizer version of the vaccine for maternal use at 32 to 36 weeks of pregnancy to help prevent RSV in newborns.
+The FDA approved11 the Pfizer version of the vaccine for maternal use at 32 to 36 weeks of pregnancy to help prevent RSV in newborns.

 Monoclonal antibody